In Common - Meriem Chabani - Hidden Mosques, Quiet Atrophy

 Public debate in France often conflates controversies surrounding the visibility of Islam—from the burqa and halal butchers to instances of violence carried out in the name of Islam.
 This leads to a situation where visible—or audible—manifestations of Islamic faith—or activities and aesthetics associated more broadly with “Arab” culture—have come to be seen as indicators of a generalized security threat.
 As in the colonial period, debates around “visible manifestations” of Islam tend to mask stark socio-economic inequalities that divide migrant populations from the “French” majority.
 Yet these factors that are easily rejected as subsidiary to supposed threats to French national identity and public safety.

 Given the complex position of Islam in France, any proposal for a new mosque must first overcome a political environment that is naturally anathema to its coming into being.
-Any new mosque must also attempt, once completed, to act as a communication aid and a positive representation of Islam by and for French Muslims, both in relation to the communities within they find themselves situated within as well as on a broader national level.
-Beyond simply building a building, prospective mosque architects have the responsibility of finding pragmatic ways to address the tension between problems of mosque capacity shortage, a mosque’s impact on the local area, and the political tendency to attempt to render Islam publicly invisible.
+Any new mosque must also attempt, once completed, to act as a communication aid and as a positive representation of Islam by and for French Muslims, both in relation to the communities they find themselves situated within as well as on a broader national level.
+Beyond simply building a building, prospective mosque architects have the responsibility for finding pragmatic ways to address the tension between problems of mosque capacity shortage, a mosque’s impact on the local area, and the political tendency to attempt to render Islam publicly invisible.

 The general scarcity of space for Islamic prayer in France results in mosques and prayer rooms that regularly fail fire safety inspections, and thus attract increased attention as the object of “random” inspections.
-Crowds often block roads and pavements around the mosque, which as a disruption to the normal functioning of the city, necessitate the presence of police.
+Crowds often block roads and pavements around the mosque, which, as a disruption to the normal functioning of the city, necessitates the presence of police.
 In this sense, the problem of scarcity and limited capacity of mosques becomes shared, while only further dividing the population of French cities into distinct Muslim and non-Muslim districts.
-More broadly, however, the means through which Islamic faith is expressed is an opportunity to directly impact the relationship between France and its Muslim populations, and contribute to the elaboration of a French (or European) identity and associated set of values that leaves space for the expression of Islamic faith.
+More broadly, however, the means through which Islamic faith is expressed are an opportunity to directly impact the relationship between France and its Muslim populations, and to contribute to the elaboration of a French (or European) identity and associated set of values that leaves space for the expression of Islamic faith.

 The Grand Mosque of Paris under construction, 1925.
 Source: BnF Gallica.